Cognigy/Documentation/docs/en/docs/webchat/v2/features.md

 ## Date Picker

-Anytime your Bot asks for a date input via the Webchat widget, it will let users select that Date through an interactive Date Picker.
+Whenever your virtual agent prompts for a date input via the Webchat, users can select the date using an interactive Date Picker.

-At first, it will present the user a button that indicates the selection of a date.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/v2/date-picker-selection-date.png" width="100%" />
 </figure>

-When clicked, it will open a full-screen overlay for the Webchat widget.
-The user can now pick a date based on constraints you defined in the bot.
+After clicking the Date Picker button, a full-screen overlay will appear in the Webchat, allowing the user to choose a date within the constraints defined by the virtual agent.

 <figure>
   <img class="image-center" src="{{config.site_url}}webchat/images/v2/date-picker.png" width="100%" />
 </figure>

+To use a Date Picker, add the [Date Picker](../../ai/nodes/data/datepicker.md) Node within your Flow.

 ## Persistent Menu